 Corten Steel: Is It Safe For Gardens?

 Corten steel looks fantastic, but is it safe for garden use?
-We explore all elements of using corten steel in the garden!
+Horticultural expert Sarah Jay explores all elements of using corten steel in the garden!

 Contents

-Corten steel has increasingly been employed as a viable material for home gardening and commercial landscaping in recent years.
-Because it is a kind of weathering steel, it has a protective layer of corrosion-resistant patina that gives it versatility along with desirable aesthetic qualities.
+Corten steel has become an increasingly popular material for home gardening and commercial landscaping.
+As a type of weathering steel, it develops a protective layer of corrosion-resistant patina, giving it both durability and a distinctive aesthetic appeal.

-Naturally, people have concerns about corten steel and weathering steel in general.
-While those concerns aren’t unfounded unless there is associated atmospheric corrosion – which we’ll get to later in this piece – the mechanical properties of COR-TEN steel alloys make beds made of this material excellent for growing plants in most weather.
+Naturally, some concerns arise regarding corten steel and weathering steel in general.
+While these concerns aren’t unfounded, unless significant atmospheric corrosion is present—which we’ll discuss later—the mechanical properties of COR-TEN steel alloys make it an excellent choice for raised beds and planters in most weather conditions.

 What is Corten Steel?